 Both MD5 and SHA256 are used to calculate file thumbprints.
 The combined approach is effectively as fast as MD5 on its own.

 The above processes only keep a single CPU core busy per disk being processed.
 The ESE Agent is therefore only limited by the disk and network speeds.

 In addition, a 16MB buffer is used for network data transmission while any of the above occurs.
 This balances out the latency caused by opening files.

 A note regarding performance degradation: The time needed to open a file is most evident when there are many small files.
-If the disk and network are fast but you're not getting the expected throughput, performance degradation could be due to the Storage Platform being busy with other tasks or serving other backup clients.
+If the disk and network are fast but you're not getting the expected throughput, performance degradation could be due to the Storage Platform being busy with other tasks or serving other Agents.